jessepav/lacygoill-wiki-backup/shell/zsh.md

 ##
 # Issues
-## zsh takes too much time to start!

-You may have installed it from the official repositories.
-In this case, `zsh-common` may have been installed as a dependency.
-The latter installs the file:

-    /etc/zsh/zshrc

-Which contains a `compinit` command.
-If you  already executed this  command in your  `~/.zshrc`, it will  probably be executed twice.
-In any case, it  increases zsh startup time by approximately  `.5s` (but only if you  tweak `fpath`  to include  a custom  directory where  you put  a completion function file).

-Solution:

-Purge `zsh-common` (and `zsh`), then re-install zsh by compiling from source.

----

-Alternatively, you could  try to unset the options `RCS`  and/or `GLOBAL_RCS` in `~/.zshrc`.
-It would prevent zsh from sourcing some remaining startup files.
-However, even though  `~/.zshrc` is sourced early,  it may still be  too late to prevent `/etc/zsh/zshrc`...

-Also,  this may  be undesirable,  because you  may want  to source  some of  the remaining startup files like:

-    /etc/zsh_command_not_found

 ## Some commands work fine in bash, but fail in zsh:  “zsh: no matches found: <some pattern>”!

 You probably have passed an argument to your command which contains wildcards: